globewalldesk/revuu/README.md

 Also we now automatically move the user to the next question to review (after prompt) after recording a review; also, add an 'x' shortcut to do that directly.
 Added search/sort for tasks without tags (other than default tags); type 'notags'.
 Added simple fix to end-of-year "unknown" date bug.
+We also added functionality to ensure that spaced repetition recommendations do not cluster together on any one day (if there's a cluster building, they fall to one side or the other depending on which days have the fewest).

+### 3.6

+Added "change dates" feature, which edits all task review dates by a day offset.
+Now, if you get behind, you can use this feature to catch yourself up.
+Started experimenting with a console opening feature.